 The COVID-19 pandemic is not merely changing one aspect of the health system, such as a new discovery or approach to public health; the crisis is “editing the DNA” of health systems around the world by accelerating what we call the New Health Economy (NHE).

-For five years, PwC’s Health Research Institute has been tracking the progress of this transformation which has largely been incremental.
-The novel coronavirus is rewriting the rules of the system so quickly that every health organization will have to adapt so it can emerge stronger in a post-pandemic New Health Economy.
+For five years, PwC’s Health Research Institute has been tracking the progress of this transformation, which has largely been incremental.
+The novel coronavirus is rewriting the rules of the system so quickly that every health organization will have to adapt so it can emerge stronger in the post-pandemic NHE.

 The elements of the NHE have been building toward a plug-and-play health ecosystem, but forces emanating from the pandemic have accelerated the transformation.